Mycin

-MYCIN was an early backward chaining expert system that used artificial intelligence to identify bacteria causing severe infections, such as bacteremia and meningitis, and to recommend antibiotics, with the dosage adjusted for patient's body weight — the name derived from the antibiotics themselves, as many antibiotics have the suffix "-mycin".
+MYCIN was an early backward chaining expert system that used black box to identify bacteria causing severe infections, such as bacteremia and meningitis, and to recommend antibiotics, with the dosage adjusted for patient's body weight — the name derived from the antibiotics themselves, as many antibiotics have the suffix "-mycin".
 The Mycin system was also used for the diagnosis of blood clotting diseases.

 MYCIN was developed over five or six years in the early 1970s at Stanford University.
 It was written in Lisp as the doctoral dissertation of Edward Shortliffe under the direction of Bruce G. Buchanan, Stanley N. Cohen and others.

+MYCIN emerged from the Stanford Heuristic Programming Project.
+MYCIN demonstrated the potential for expert systems in building high-performance medical reasoning programs.
+MYCIN is often viewed as a pioneer in the field of expert systems, even being referred to as the "grandaddy of them all-the one that launched the field" by Dr. Allen Newell.

+MYCIN led to the EMYCIN expert system shell ("essential MYCIN") for acquiring knowledge, reasoning with it, and explaining the results, without the specific medical knowledge.
+It can be described as "EMYCIN = Prolog + uncertainty + caching + questions + explanations + contexts - variables".
+An introduction is in Chapter 16 of Paradigms of Artificial Intelligence Programming (PAIP).